manuelrujano/Histology-classifier/README.md

 ## 🧠 Model Training: Histology Classifier Core

-This section describes the training pipeline used to build the core models for the **Histology Classifier App**, leveraging transfer learning with MobileNetV2.
+This section describes the training pipeline used to build the core models for the **Histology Classifier App**, utilizing transfer learning with MobileNetV2.

 ---